trailofbits/zkdocs/content/docs/zkdocs/commitments/_index.md

 It's possible to create a commitment scheme that is hiding but not binding.
 Suppose the commitment $c\_{A}$ above only included the lowest 16 bits of the HMAC output.
 It would take a fraction of a second for Bob to find $r'\neq r$ such that $c=\hmac{r'}{call'}$.

-Conversely, it's possible to have a commitment scheme that is binding but hiding.
+Conversely, it's possible to have a commitment scheme that is binding but not hiding.
 The easiest example would be for Bob to simply send $call$ to Alice, as in the original, insecure coin flip protocol.
 Bob can't change his mind after sending $c$, but nothing is hidden from Alice.

 Some specialized commitment schemes provide features beyond simple binding and hiding.
 The KZG polynomial commitment scheme, for instance, enables Bob to commit to a polynomial $f$ while allowing him to prove that a pair $\left(x, y=f\left(x\right)\right)$ represents a correct evaluation of $f$.